We change lives – 1 dog at a time.

-We foster the nurturing bond between humans and dogs, and treat dogs humanely and respectfully during their raising and training.
+We foster the nurturing bond between humans and dogs, and treat our dogs humanely and respectfully during their raising and training.
 We expect our recipients, their families, friends, caregivers, etc. to treat our Service Dogs as they would any treasured friend.
 A lot has gone into creating our Service Dogs.
-Graduated Service Dogs are a rare, precious gift as not many dogs have the necessary temperament, focus, and intelligence to function as Service Dogs.
+Graduated Service Dogs are a rare, precious gift as not many dogs have the necessary temperament, focus, and intelligence to function as a Service Dog.